MilkyHoney/deepwoken-shrine-bot/README.md

 # 🏛️ Deepwoken Shrine Bot

 A Discord bot that simulates the **Shrine of Order** mechanic from [Deepwoken](https://www.roblox.com/games/4111023553/Deepwoken).
 Give it your pre-shrine build and it instantly calculates your post-shrine stats.
+I plan on making it an automatic builder.

 ---